-Other forms of treatment can be used in the treatment of your cancer, such as radiation therapy (using high dose x rays to kill cancer cells), chemotherapy (using drugs to kill cancer cells) and hormone therapy (using hormones to stop the cells from growing).
+Other forms of treatment can be used in the treatment of your cancer, such as radiotherapy (using high dose x rays to kill cancer cells), chemotherapy (using drugs to kill cancer cells) and endocrine therapy (using tablets to stop the cells from growing).
 However, the present recommendation by the breast team health professionals is that in your case, surgery is the best form of treatment at this stage.